hector-crean/Cell_Sorting/README.md

 time cell_id x_pbc y_pbc x_unwrapped y_unwrapped
 ...

-the unwrapped coordinates are used to calculate MSD.
+The unwrapped coordinates are used to calculate MSD.

-Finally, recall that Ncells=60x60/16=225 where 16 is the typical cell area
+Recall that Ncells=60x60/16=225 where 16 is the typical cell area